Chapter 6 Reporting and Interpretation

 6.3 Types of Reports

 The Smarter Reporting System allows teachers and administrators to access detailed student performance information for interim and summative assessments.
-Authorized users of the system can view student data at the district, school, and individual levels.
+Authorized users of the system with assgined permission may be able to view student data at the district, school, and individual levels.
 Users may also view, download and print individual student reports.

 6.3.1 Individual Student Reports

 There is one type of printable report available for the interim assessments: individual student reports (ISRs).
+This type of report is available for summative assessments as well.
 The ISR will be described briefly here, but the reader is urged to consult the Smarter Balanced Reporting System User Guide for more detail.
 The ISRs present individual student assessment scores, SEMs, and achievement levels.
 They also display the reporting categories for claim-score results, as illustrated above.
 The scores and descriptions provide context for understanding what the assessment has measured and how to interpret the scores and subscores.
 The reports are designed for teachers, students, and parents to use in understanding a student’s achievement and progress toward mastery of the CCSS.
 The report may be combined with other information that provides context for instructional focus.
 Individual student reports can be downloaded as PDF files for easy printing and distribution to parents.